Executive Action (film): Critical reception

 On the review aggregator Rotten Tomatoes, the film has a 60% rating with six of ten critic reviews being positive.

 In The New Yorker, Pauline Kael called it "so graceless it's beyond using even as a demonstration of ineptitude....
 It's a dodo bird of a movie, the winner of the Tora!
 Tora!
 Tora! prize—in miniature—for 1973, with matchlessly dull performances".
 Leonard Maltin declared the film a "bomb", dismissing it as an "Excruciatingly dull thriller [that] promised to clear the air about JFK's assassination but was more successful at clearing theaters."

 In contrast, The New York Times gave it a positive review, with Nora Sayre writing that the film "offers a tactful, low-key blend of fact and invention.
 The film makers do not insist that they have solved John Kennedy's murder; instead, they simply evoke what might have happened...The film's sternest and strongest point is that only a crazed person acting on his own would have been acceptable to the American public — which, at that time, certainly did not want to believe in a conspiracy."

-Meanwhile, Roger Ebert was ambivalent, giving the film two stars and calling it "a dramatized rewrite of all those old assassination conspiracy books."
+Meanwhile, Roger Ebert was ambivalent, giving the film two out of four stars and calling it "a dramatized rewrite of all those old assassination conspiracy books."
 Ebert stated, "There’s something exploitative and unseemly in the way this movie takes the real blood and anguish and fits it neatly into a semi-documentary thriller."
 He added that "Executive Action doesn't seem much to want to entertain" and labeled Miller's direction "colorless".
 Ebert said the film "borrows from actual newsreel footage of Kennedy, Oswald and Jack Ruby for most of its power.
 And it does have power, make no mistake.
 It has the power of evoking what will probably remain, for most of us, the most stunning public moment of our lives: the moment when we first learned that the President had been shot."

+The film is parodied in season 10 episode 9 of The Simpsons, "Mayored to the Mob" (1998).
+The episode has Jim Leavelle training bodyguards by pretending to shoot their protectee from a grassy knoll on a cart.